Paul Donison: Global role

 In 2023, Donison was elected general secretary of Gafcon, succeeding Archbishop Benjamin Kwashi.
 The Gafcon Primates Council determined that "the role of general secretary was episcopal in nature," so Gafcon Chairman Laurent Mbanda consecrated Donison as assistant bishop in the Diocese of Gasabo on February 4, 2024, at Holy Trinity Cathedral in Kibagabaga, Kigali.
-On February 17, Donison was invested as vicar general for the Texas deanery in the Anglican Diocese of the South in addition to continuing his role as dean and rector at Christ Church.
+On February 17, Donison was invested as vicar general for the Texas deanery in the Anglican Diocese of the South in addition to continuing his role as rector at Christ Church.
 Later in 2024, Christ Church joined several churches from the Diocese of the South and the dissolving International Diocese in forming the Great Plains Missionary District, which was created with a goal of incubating a new ACNA diocese in Kansas, Nebraska, Oklahoma and northeast Texas.
 With this move, Donison became an assisting bishop in the Diocese of Christ Our Hope, the missionary district's canonical home.

 Personal life

 Donison is married to Monika; they have four children.
-Donison is a board member at Trinity School for Ministry, where he pursued doctoral studies, and East African Christian College in Kigali.
+Donison is a board member at Trinity Anglican Seminary, where he pursued doctoral studies, and East African Christian College in Kigali.